Core Value

 About Uplift

 Uplift People of Elk Grove empowers individuals and families to break the cycle of poverty and create more abundant lives.
-We focus on avoiding homelessness, continuing education, financial management, securing employment, moving off public assistance, self evaluation, setting goals and building community.
+We focus on avoiding homelessness, continuing education, financial management, securing employment, moving off public assistance, self-evaluation, setting goals, and building community.
 We believe everyone has unique gifts and resources to bring to the table that benefit the larger community.
 We all benefit from the support and encouragement of others.
 We meet every Tuesday night at EGUMC.
-We provide dinner, childcare, programs for junior/high schoolers and adult education.
-Our program consists of educational curriculum, presentations and goal setting activities.
+We provide dinner, childcare, programs for junior/high schoolers, and adult education.
+Our program consists of an educational curriculum, presentations, and goal-setting activities.
 Because change takes time, we ask participants to dedicate 2-3 years to our program.

 Get Involved with Uplift